ggaugain/ggaugain.github.io/techno/podman.md

 * Then create your Pod with nginx

 ```
-Create the Pod myfirstpod which will be available on port 80.
+# Create the Pod myfirstpod which will be available on port 80.
 podman pod create --name myfirstpod -p 80:80

+# Deployed nginx
 podman run -dt --name nginx \
 --pod myfirstpod \
 --restart on-failure \